roc-lang/roc/editor/editor-ideas.md

 * Suggest automatically creating a function if the compiler says it does not exist.
 * Integrated search:
     * Searchbar for examples/docs.
 With permission search strings could be shared with the platform/package authors so they know exactly what their users are struggling with.

+#### Autocomplete

+- Use more space for autocomplete options:
+   * Multiple columns.
+Columns could have different sources, i.e. middle column suggests based on current folder, left column on whole project, right column on github.
+   * show cell with completion + auto import suggestion
-* Webcam based eye tracking for quick selection.
-Could be used to select from autocomplete options instead of having to use arrows.
+- Webcam based eye tracking for quick selection.
+- Machine Learning:
+   * GPT-3 can generate correct python functions based on a comment describing the functionality, video [here](https://www.youtube.com/watch?v=utuz7wBGjKM).
+It's possible that training a model using ast's may lead to better results than text based models.

+#### Productivity Inspiration

+* [Kite](https://www.kite.com/) AI autocomplete and doc viewer.

 ### Non-Code Related Inspiration